Actionable Book Summary: The War of Art by Steven Pressfield

 The Core Idea:

-Resistance by definition is self-sabotage.
-An enemy to anyone aiming to escape his average life and become more, something better, start a business, or simply finally do the job he was hired for.
+Resistance by definition is self-sabotaging.
+An enemy to anyone aiming to escape his average life and become more, something better, start a business, or finally do the job he was hired for.

 This force aims to sabotage your every act of self-discipline.
 It will prompt you to stop what you’re doing and lure you into the depths of endless pleasure.
 Fortunately for the Resistance, pleasure is all around us nowadays: discounts, commercials, videos, social media, online dating, etc.